mpollmeier/scalameta-serialiser/README.md

 ## TODOs
 * [get maps of specific types](https://github.com/mpollmeier/scalameta-serialiser/issues/1)
 * support for multiple constructor parameter lists
+* allow to switch between `null` entry and missing entry in Map when dealing with an Option type (currently maps to `null`)

 # sbt command to compile and test this project
 ;clean;examples/clean;examples/test